Open Innovation FAQ

 What sort of business arrangement can I expect if my submission is accepted?

 If FrieslandCampina decides to pursue a submission, collaborative arrangements will be discussed on a case-by-case basis with the potential partner.
-This could include for example (but not limited to) product supply, license, technology acquisition, patent acquisition, etc.
+This could include for example (but not limited to) product supply, license, technology acquisition, patent acquisition, joint research project, etc.